- 1: What’s the purpose of the ST Evaluation Program?

-For example, if your haunches-in on the circle in walk is not really good, than that will haunt you in the canter pirouette, until you decide to step over your ambitions and disappointments and go back to the basics in walk.
-That is why it is so important that in ST we put so much energy and focus on the basics.
-So actually when your fail to pass a Touchstone or when it’s ‘only’ a 1 star performance, that is actually the best value you can get for your efforts.
+For example, if your haunches-in on the circle in walk is not really good, then that will haunt you in the canter pirouette until you decide to step over your ambitions and disappointments and go back to the basics in walk.
+That is why it is so crucial and essential that we put so much energy and focus on the fundamentals in ST. So actually when you fail to pass a Touchstone, or when it’s ‘only’ a 1-star performance, that is actually the best value you can get for your efforts.
 Looking deeply inside, working with the feedback you got, grinding it out until it’s really a great foundation, that will produce the best way to real artistry.

 ♦ 7.
 I don’t ride my horse, can I still send in videos for evaluation?

 If you don’t ride, or have an unrideable horse, you can skip the Riding Touchstones.
 You’ll receive Touchstone certificates for the pillars you successfully submit.
 However, a grade certificate can only be achieved if all pillars in a grade have been successfully completed.

 ♦ 8.
 Can I use different horses for different Touchstones?